caranha/AIWolfCompo/client-python/README.md

 # AIWolf Python Client HOWTO

+## Python Library for the AIWolf server:

-Kei Harada has created [aiwolfpy](https://github.com/aiwolf/AIWolfPy) a python module that facilitates communication between a python client and the JAVA server.
+Kei Harada has created [aiwolfpy](https://github.com/aiwolf/AIWolfPy), a python module that facilitates communication between a python client and the JAVA server.

+## English documentation for aiwolfpy:

-Eduardo Hauck has created [a sample client](https://github.com/ehauckdo/AIWoof) using aiwolfpy, along with [a collection of programming notes](https://github.com/ehauckdo/AIWoof/blob/master/manual/AgentProgramming.md).
-The code of the sample agent 'omgyousuck' is copied in this repository.
-This agent will vote and accuse the latest player that voted or accused it.
+Eduardo Hauck has created [a sample client](https://github.com/ehauckdo/AIWoof) using aiwolfpy, along with [a programming guide](https://github.com/ehauckdo/AIWoof/blob/master/manual/AgentProgramming.md).

+## Sample agent:

+The 'omgyousuck' folder contains the code for a simple python werewolf agent.
+This agent will vote and accuse the last player to vote or accuse it.
+Please feel free to use this code as a base for your own agents.